williamchong/blog.williamchong.cloud/_posts/2023-05-16-workaround-import-failed-in-medium.markdown

 ---
 layout: post
-title: "How to workaround “Import failed” error in Medium with debugger"
+title: "How to workaround "Import failed" error in Medium with debugger"
-description: "Learn how to workaround the “Import failed” error in Medium by using the debugger to backdate your stories.
-This guide covers the Medium import tool, debugging the import error, and hacking the postHTML value in the debugger."
+description: "A technical troubleshooting guide that reveals how to fix Medium's "Import failed" error using browser developer tools.
+Learn how to analyze script execution, manipulate variables in the debugger, and bypass import failures while preserving publication dates for your stories."
 date: 2023-05-16 00:00:00 +0800
 categories: debug
 image: /assets/images/2023-05-16-workaround-import-failed-in-medium/1.png
-tags: medium javascript debugger debug
+tags: medium javascript debugging browser-developer-tools web-troubleshooting breakpoints variable-inspection network-debugging import-tools backdating content-migration technical-workaround
 ---
 ### Hacking the “Import your story” in debugger for proper backdate